mgaman/TFL-tube-arrivals-board-ESP32-Arduino/Arrivals/README.md

 Choose station dynamically
 ### Smarter Formatting
 Move *filterKeys* from root folder to per station (so I can use *towards* instead of *destinationName*).
+### Smoother display update
+Do not clear screen, just update where changed